Big picture - Why invest in Europa Oil & Gas (Holdings) Plc

 Production - UK

-The West Firsby Field, which commenced production in 1991 and is 15km north of Lincoln, is the main operating base with two wells producing ~70bopd.
 The Crosby Warren field started production in 1987 and is located in the grounds of the steelworks at Scunthorpe.
 Two production wells operate here on traditional beam pumps or 'nodding donkeys', producing ~30bopd.
-The Whisby well, which is just to the west of Lincoln, was drilled by Europa in early 2003 and produces ~60bopd gross via a beam pump (~40bopd net to Europa).

-Monthly oil production for Crosby Warren, West Firsby and Whisby is provided to DECC (Department of Energy and Climate Change) using the UK PPRS "Petroleum Production Reporting System".
-The data can be viewed on the DECC website.
+Monthly oil production for Crosby Warren, West Firsby and Whisby is provided to OGA (The Oil and Gas Authority) using the UK PPRS "Petroleum Production Reporting System".
+Data can be viewed on the OGA website.

 Exploration - UK